 15. JUDGE SELECTION.
 The chief judge will select assistant chief judges as necessary.
-The chief judge and assistant chief judges should be recognized for their impartial viewpoints and fairness.
 None may serve if members of their families (immediate or extended) are competitive exhibitors at the same convention.
 There will be a minimum of three judges for each class, though classes in which fewer than four exhibits are entered may be judged by a single judge and an assistant chief judge.
 If necessary, a judge may rate exhibits in more than one class.
-No judge may rate exhibits placed by her/himself or by a member of her/his family (immediate or extended) or any exhibit that the judge has placed or will remove on behalf of an exhibitor.
+No judge may rate exhibits placed by her/himself or by a member of her/his family (immediate or extended), or any exhibit that the judge has placed or will remove on behalf of an exhibitor.

 16. JUDGING PROCEDURE.
 There may be comparison of scores or discussion between judges concerning specific items or total scores during the judging process.
 Any questions that arise should be directed to the chief judge.
 If specific information on any point is needed, standard reference books or recognized experts in attendance at the convention will be consulted.
 Judges are expected to read all of the information presented in an exhibit before arriving at a conclusion about the exhibit.
 In the event a judge awards fewer than 75% of the available points for a given evaluation element, comments should be placed on the judging sheet for the benefit of the exhibitor.
 In any case where it is considered necessary, the judges will have the right to remove material from an exhibit case for the purpose of closer examination.
 The exhibitor/agent must be present, but may not participate in any discussion of the material being inspected.
 Such removal must also be made in the presence of the exhibit chairman and the chief judge or their assistants.
 In the event of a tie, the chief judge and the assistant chief judges will break the tie.
-The chief judge and assistants will also review all classes to ensure that there are no discrepancies between the rankings of the exhibits and the numerical scores that have been given.
+The chief judge and assistants will also review all classes to ensure that there are no discrepancies between the rankings of the exhibits and their numerical scores, and will award winners ranked by highest number of votes.
+The chief judge has complete discretion to request that a class be re-judged, by either the original team of judges or by a newly appointed team of judges.
+In the event that a class is exceptionally large, the chief judge may subdivide it and assign multiple teams of judges to evaluate portions of the class; these judges will then coordinate their evaluations to arrive at a final ranking of awards for the class.

 17. JUDGING FOR YN EXHIBITS.
-A single YN exhibit may win an award in each division, except that if a YN exhibit wins the Best-of-Show award, the next best YN exhibit will be awarded the YN Best-of-Show award.
+A single YN exhibit may win an award in each division, except that if a YN exhibit wins the Howland Wood Memorial best-of-show award, the next best YN exhibit will be awarded the YN best-of-show award.
 YN exhibits will be judged with the open exhibits and those rating sheets will be returned to the exhibitors.
 YN exhibits will also be separately judged as necessary within the consolidated YN classes by the assistant chief judges.
 No rating sheets will be returned for this separate judging.
-Judging standards used for YN exhibits are identical to those used for open exhibits, and YN exhibits will not be distinguished in any way by labeling or by placements in the collector gallery until judging is completed and ribbons are placed on the cases.
+Judging standards used for YN exhibits are identical to those used for open exhibits, and YN exhibits will not be distinguished in any way by labeling or by placement in the collector gallery until judging is completed and ribbons are placed on the cases.
 Note that several open classes can correlate with a single YN class; this means that a YN exhibitor may have multiple exhibits in the same YN class.